NCERT Book Solutions Class 6 Chapter 4

 - (i) For a map

-The NCERT Class 6 Geography The Earth: Our Habitat Chapter 4 has the following topics:
+The NCERT Class 6 Geography The Earth: Our Habitat Chapter 4 contains the following topics:

 - Types of Maps